Mars ocean hypothesis: History of observational evidence

 New evidence for a vast northern ocean was published in May 2016.
 A large team of scientists described how some of the surface in Ismenius Lacus quadrangle was altered by two tsunamis.
 The tsunamis were caused by asteroids striking the ocean.
 Both were thought to have been strong enough to create 30 km diameter craters.
 The first tsunami picked up and carried boulders the size of cars or small houses.
 The backwash from the wave formed channels by rearranging the boulders.
 The second came in when the ocean was 300 m lower.
 The second carried a great deal of ice which was dropped in valleys.
 Calculations show that the average height of the waves would have been 50 m, but the heights would vary from 10 m to 120 m.
 Numerical simulations show that in this particular part of the ocean two impact craters of the size of 30 km in diameter would form every 30 million years.
 The implication here is that a great northern ocean may have existed for millions of years.
 One argument against an ocean has been the lack of shoreline features.
 These features may have been washed away by these tsunami events.
 The parts of Mars studied in this research are Chryse Planitia and northwestern Arabia Terra.
 These tsunamis affected some surfaces in the Ismenius Lacus quadrangle and in the Mare Acidalium quadrangle.
 The impact that created the crater Lomonosov has been identified as a likely source of tsunami waves.

 Channels made by the backwash from tsunamis, as seen by HiRISE.
 The tsunamis were probably caused by asteroids striking the ocean.

 Boulders that were picked up, carried, and dropped by tsunamis, as seen by HiRISE.
 The boulders are between the size of cars and houses.

 Streamlined promontory eroded by tsunami, as seen by HiRISE.

 Research reported in 2017 found that the amount of water needed to develop valley networks, outflow channels, and delta deposits of Mars was larger than the volume of a Martian ocean.
 The estimated volume of an ocean on Mars ranges from 3 meters to about 2 kilometers GEL (Global equivalent layer).
 This implies that a large amount of water was available on Mars.

+This artist's impression released by the European Southern Observatory (ESO) in 2015 shows how Mars may have looked like about four billion years ago.